zopencommunity/v8port/README.md

 currently used to update V8 and its dependencies, and apply the z/OS port, after the initial [fetch v8](https://v8.dev/docs/source-code) (also included below with a comment).

 This workflow requires two platforms.
-One is USS which is the target platform.
-The second is a generic linux AMD64 platform to get files normally acquired via `cipd`
+One is z/OS® UNIX System Services (z/OS UNIX) which is the target platform.
+The second is a generic linux
+AMD64 platform to get files normally acquired via `cipd`

-#### Linux AMD64 plaform setup
+#### Linux plaform (non z/OS® UNIX System Services (z/OS UNIX)) setup

-This is the workflow on the non USS platform for obtaining files via `cipd`.
+This is the workflow on the non z/OS® UNIX System Services (z/OS UNIX) platform for obtaining files via `cipd`.
 Do this once.

 ```